Severe Weather & Heat Coordination Message #1 – Monday 6/28/21 – Severe Weather, Oppressive Heat & Humidity Potential

 Follow us on Twitter – http://twitter.com/wx1box

-Severe Weather Coordination Message #3 – Wednesday 5/26/21 Severe Weather Potential
+Severe Weather Coordination Message #1 – Tuesday Afternoon and Evening 6/22/21 Severe Weather Potential

 Hello to all…

-..Isolated to Scattered Strong to Severe Thunderstorms are likely late Wednesday Afternoon and Evening between 5-10 PM.
-Strong to damaging winds, hail, frequent lightning and heavy rainfall with urban and poor drainage flooding are the main threats with an isolated tornado or two as a secondary threat.
+..Isolated to Scattered Strong to Severe Thunderstorms are possible late Monday Afternoon and Evening across Western Massachusetts along and west of the CT River Valley and Northwest Connecticut.
+Timeframe is between 5-10 PM Monday with strong to damaging winds, hail, frequent lightning and heavy rainfall with urban and poor drainage flooding as the main threats.
+There have been no changes to the outlook since yesterday..

-..The Storm Prediction Center (SPC) has continued Western Massachusetts and Northwest Connecticut in a slight risk for severe weather and North-Central Connecticut, Northwest Rhode Island and Central and Northeast Massachusetts in a marginal risk for severe weather for Wednesday..
+..The Storm Prediction Center (SPC) has placed Western Massachusetts and Northwest Connecticut along and west of the Connecticut River Valley in a marginal risk for severe weather for late Monday Afternoon and Evening..

-SKYWARN Self-Activation will monitor the severe weather potential for Wednesday Afternoon and Evening.
+SKYWARN Self-Activation will monitor the severe weather potential for Monday late afternoon and evening.
 This will be the last coordination message as we shift into operations mode.
 Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-1 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: